Sheepdog trial: History

-At the same time sheep herding began to develop as a competitive sport in the United Kingdom.
+At the same time, sheep herding began to develop as a competitive sport in the United Kingdom.
 The pursuit of sheepdog trialling had been well established since the 1870s in all regions of the UK: England, Ireland, Scotland and Wales.
 At that time travel was difficult and people were less mobile, so sheepherding trials started as locally organised events.

 The first recorded trials involving more than one country were held in 1873 in Bala, Wales.
 A handler from Scotland took first prize.
-The sport started to rapidly gain popularity, develop and attract participants and spectators.
+The sport started to gain popularity rapidly and to develop and attract participants and spectators.
 William Wallace of Otterburn, Northumberland at the Hawick Trials of 1883 was credited with first demonstrating control of the dog "with a mere hiss at hand and a low whistle at distance".
 Before then handling was very different: much waving, shouting and barking was involved.

-Dogs with the right ‘eye’ for the task were bred and started do establish as a separate breed.
-In the 1890s Adam Telfer, of Cambo, Northumberland, bred and trained the dog that is considered the ‘father of the breed’ in border collies.
+Dogs with the right 'eye' for the task were bred and started to establish as a separate breed.
+In the 1890s Adam Telfer, of Cambo, Northumberland, bred and trained the dog that is considered the 'father of the breed' in border collies.
 His name was Old Hemp, he can be multiply traced in the pedigrees of most modern border collies.

 At the same time, early sheepdog societies were founded in north-west England and Wales.
 Their contribution to the development of herding breeds and trials is less well known but should be acknowledged.

 Herding styles

 Gathering herding style (border collie style)

 The International Sheep Dog Society (ISDS) organises trials of three levels of difficulty.
 Gathering style in herding is typical of the border collie breed, and until recently Australian kelpies were representing this style too, but got moved to traditional style in 2018.
-In gathering style the dog works under the guidance of a handler who is stationary during most of the program.
+In gathering style the dog works under the guidance of a handler who is stationary during most of the programme.
 He handles the dog with verbal and gesture cues and uses a whistle.

 The test usually involves the dog running out to the sheep (outrun), encouraging the sheep to move, or lifting (lift), driving the sheep towards the handler (fetch) and away from the handler (drive) through one or more gates or obstacles.
 In the designated area, the dog must separate one or more sheep from the flock (shed, single), place the sheep in the pen (pen).

 The ISDS holds a World Championship once every three years.
 The eligibility of countries to participate and the number of participants from each country are determined based on the results of the regular competitions during qualifying period of three years.
 Individual and team competitions are held.
 For example, 238 participants from 29 countries were allowed to participate in the 2020 World Championship.
 And sheep – a hybrid of Bluefaced Leicester and Scottish black-faced sheep were raised specifically for the event.